paritytech/polkadot/roadmap/implementors-guide/guide.md

 * `schedule(Vec<(CoreIndex, FreedReason)>)`: schedule new core assignments, with a parameter indicating previously-occupied cores which are to be considered returned and why they are being returned.
   - All freed parachain cores should be assigned to their respective parachain
-  - All freed parathread cores should have the claim removed from the claim index, if the reason for freeing was `FreedReason::Concluded`
+  - All freed parathread cores whose reason for freeing was `FreedReason::Concluded` should have the claim removed from the claim index.
-  - All freed parathread cores should have the claim added to the parathread queue again without retries incremented, if the reason for freeing was `FreedReason::TimedOut`.
+  - All freed parathread cores whose reason for freeing was `FreedReason::TimedOut` should have the claim added to the parathread queue again without retries incremented.
   - All freed parathread cores should take the next parathread entry from the queue.
   - The i'th validator group will be assigned to the `(i+k)%n`'th core at any point in time, where `k` is the number of rotations that have occurred in the session, and `n` is the total number of cores.
 This makes upcoming rotations within the same session predictable.
 * `scheduled() -> Vec<CoreAssignment>`: Get currently scheduled core assignments.